elevate0123/CSE/06 Sociology/Paper 1/06 Work and Economic Life +.md

 Harry #Braverman - Work in capitalist orgs is exploitative & alienating, workers are coerced into servitude in a factory system (Critical analysis of scientific management at workplace from #Marxist #perspective)

 Organisation of Work in modern post-industrial societies cannot be clubbed under any single classification.
-Diverse service industry, increasing entrepreneurship, automation, etc have opened many new areas of study  #conclusion
+Diverse service industry, increasing entrepreneurship, automation, inter-disciplinary working, specialisation, etc have opened many new areas of study  #conclusion

 ### Post Industrial Society
 Post-industrial society is a society that has transitioned from an economy based on the production of goods to an economy based on the provision of services.
 Transition is accompanied by a shift in the workforce, with more people employed in the service sector and fewer people employed in the manufacturing sector

 #### Features - Key Characteristics
-1. Knowledge Economy - Ideas + Info underpin the economic growth
+1. Knowledge Economy - Ideas + Information underpin the economic growth
 2. Based on
 	1. High #Technology
 	2. #Education & Training